0x5066/Winamp2000SP4/README.md

 ## Nullsoft Winamp 2000 SP4
-This is a Winamp Modern skin which is based on Victhor's [Winamp Classic Modern](https://www.deviantart.com/victhor/art/Winamp-Classic-Modern-by-Victhor-805797724), the source code is uploaded to GitHub to easily allow for anyone else to make mods out of this, or to simply help me out on some of the stupid things I haven't yet gotten around to fix or add. :)
+This is a Winamp Modern skin which is based on Victhor's [Winamp Classic Modern](https://www.deviantart.com/victhor/art/Winamp-Classic-Modern-by-Victhor-805797724) developed by me and co-authored by @mirzi1, the source code is uploaded to GitHub to easily allow for anyone else to make mods out of this, or to simply help me out on some of the stupid things I haven't yet gotten around to fix or add. :)

 **This skin will intentionally break itself when used with Winamp 5.8, safe yourself from this and use Winamp 5.666 or WACUP.**